Leoguar Ebikes

 The most important function of the electric bicycle speed limit is to legally define what separates an e-bike from a motor vehicle like a moped or a motorcycle.
 Once you modify your e-bike to exceed its classified speed, it may no longer be considered an "electric bicycle" in the eyes of the law.

 This reclassification carries heavy consequences.
 Suddenly, you may be required to have a driver's license, vehicle registration, and liability insurance to operate it legally.
 Regulations vary, so it's always best to check your state-by-state e-bike laws for specific local rules.
+From a public‑health and policy perspective, organizations such as the American College of Surgeons have warned that devices allowing riders to disable speed limiters effectively transform a bicycle‑class vehicle into a non‑street‑legal moped or motorcycle.
+Their position is that preventing de‑limiting is essential to protect riders, pedestrians, and shared infrastructure users.

 Safety by Design